 - 1. Check the condition of the blade before using the saw. - 2.
 DO NOT use damaged or deformed saw blades. - 3.
-DO NOT use saw blades made of high speed steel. - 4.
-ONLY use saw blades recommended by the manufacturer. - 5.
-Saw blades designed to cut wood and similar materials must comply with EN 847-1. - 6.
+ONLY use saw blades recommended by the manufacturer. - 4.
+Saw blades designed to cut wood and similar materials must comply with EN 847-1. - 5.
 DO NOT use saw blades made of high-speed alloy steel (HSS steel).
-Only use replacement blades from your CLARKE dealer. - 7.
-Observe the saw blade direction of rotation. - 8.
+Only use replacement blades from your CLARKE dealer. - 6.
+Observe the saw blade direction of rotation. - 7.
 Clean any grease, oil and water off of the clamping surfaces.

-- 9. ONLY use the saw blade supplied for cutting wood, never for the cutting of metals. - 10.
-ONLY use saw blades with diameters in accordance with the markings on the saw. - 11.
-Use additional workpiece supports, if required for workpiece stability. - 12.
-Workpiece support extensions must always be secured and used during work. - 13.
-Replace table inserts when worn - 14.
-Avoid overheating of the saw teeth. - 15.
-When sawing plastic, avoid melting of the plastic. - 16.
+- 8. ONLY use the saw blade supplied for cutting wood, never for the cutting of metals. - 9.
+ONLY use saw blades with diameters in accordance with the markings on the saw. - 10.
+Use additional workpiece supports, if required for workpiece stability. - 11.
+Workpiece support extensions must always be secured and used during work. - 12.
+Replace table inserts when worn. - 13.
+Avoid overheating of the saw teeth. - 14.
+When sawing plastic take care not to melt the plastic. - 15.
 Use the appropriate saw blades for this purpose.
-Replace damaged or worn saw blades immediately. - 17.
+Replace damaged or worn saw blades immediately. - 16.
 When the saw blade overheats, stop the machine.
 Allow the saw blade to cool down before using the machine again.